-The inspection was led by a Care Quality Commission (CQC) inspector who had remote access to a specialist dental advisor.
+The inspection was led by a Care Quality Commission (CQC) inspector who was supported by a specialist dental advisor.

 To get to the heart of patients' experiences of care and treatment, we always ask the following 5 questions:

 - Is it safe?

 - Is it effective?

 - Is it caring?

 - Is it responsive to people's needs?

 - Is it well-led?